-• The Orphanet Report Series have been updated: List of Rare Diseases, Prevalence of Rare Diseases, Lists of Orphan Drugs, Registries, List of Research Infrastructures useful to Rare Diseases in Europe, Orphanet Activity Reports, List of experts contributing to the database, and User surveys, as well as the Report 'Vivre avec une maladie rare en France' (Living with a rare disease in France).
-The list of rare diseases was produced for the first time in Polish and Czech.The Orphanet Activity report 2017 was translated into French and Spanish.
-A leaflet

-- presenting Orphanet's activities and latest developments has also been produced in English and in Italian. - The Orphanet annual user survey was updated in order to improve the way in which we collect user feedback.
-A first, general survey was launched at the start of 2019, with a series of minisurveys sent to those interested to gather detailled feedback on specific products.
+- The Orphanet Report Series have been updated: List of Rare Diseases, Prevalence of Rare Diseases, Lists of Orphan Drugs, Registries, List of Research Infrastructures useful to Rare Diseases in Europe, Orphanet Activity Reports, List of experts contributing to the database, and User surveys, as well as the Report 'Vivre avec une maladie rare en France' (Living with a rare disease in France).
+The list of rare diseases was produced for the first time in Polish and Czech.
+The Orphanet Activity report 2018 was translated into French.
+A leaflet presenting Orphanet's activities and latest developments has also been produced in English. - The Orphanet annual user survey was updated in 2018 in order to improve the way in which we collect user feedback.
+A first, general survey was launched at the start of 2019, with a series of minisurveys sent to those interested to gather detailed feedback on specific products.
+This campaign was carried out again at the start of 2020.